 Data due diligence

-FutureProof adopted a three phase approach to the requirement based around AppScore, FutureProof’s proprietary cloud transformation tooling:
+FutureProof adopted a three phase approach to the requirement based around AppScore, the leading transformation platform:

 Data due diligence – 4 weeks

 Server and application data was gathered from all available sources including the CMDB, Microsoft Migration Assessment and Planning Toolkit (MAP tool), applications and service catalogues.
 As is FutureProof’s preferred approach, no discovery agents needed to be deployed to support data gathering.

 Working with the application support and development teams as necessary, a gap analysis was performed to determine how much information was available about each application.
 This was used to determine a scope of applications for the second phase.

 Planning and execution

 The data gathered in the first phase was loaded into AppScore.
 Each application was algorithmically scored for its cloud suitability against Benefit, Risk and Complexity.